Donna Brogan: Early life and education

-Brogan was born July 12, 1939 and grew up in a working-class neighborhood in Baltimore, Maryland, and she was the first in her family to go to college.
+Brogan was born July 12, 1939, and grew up in a working-class neighborhood in Baltimore, Maryland, and she was the first in her family to go to college.
 She earned a B.A. in mathematics from Gettysburg College in 1960, an M.S. in statistics from Purdue University in 1962.
 She earned a PhD in statistics from Iowa State University in 1967, under the supervision of Joseph Sendransk.

 Work

 In 1971, Brogan founded the Caucus for Women in Statistics, and helped to establish the standing ASA Committee on Women in Statistics.

 For four years, she was an assistant professor in the University of North Carolina in the School of Public Health, with a specialization in sample survey design and analysis.
 Then in 1970, she joined the Emory University School of Medicine as associate professor, later professor in the Department of Statistics and Biometry.
-Between 1991–1994, she was the Division Director of Biostatistics at Emory.
+Between 1991 and 1994, she was the division director of biostatistics at Emory.
 She retired in 2004 from Emory University.

 Since 1975, she has worked in freelance and active as a biostatistician, primarily in the specialty area of design and analysis of complex sample surveys.